Good day to you!!

 Have you ever taken a vacation to Washington?
 Maybe you

 Washington right here; just continue reading on.
-Joey and Jinger love learning
+I like learning

 cool facts about each of the different states in the United States.
-They would
+I would absolutely like to share some of those cool facts with you!
+Every Thursday, I

-will be posting cool facts about each of the fifty states in the United States.
+will post cool facts about each of the fifty states in the United States.

-The states will be done in alphabetical (ABC) order!
-Last week we posted facts
+The states will be done alphabetically (ABC) order!
+Last week, we posted facts

-about Washington.
-This week we are posting cool facts about Washington state.
-The countdown is on, only three (3) more
+about Virginia.
+This week, we are posting cool facts about Washington state.
+You will learn about Washington's state flag, bird, and other facts.
+The countdown is on, and there are just three (3) more

 states to blog about!
-That means there is only three more weeks to go… Yay!!!
+There are only three more weeks to go… Yay!!!

-Did you know that Washington was the forty-second (42nd)
+Did you know Washington was the forty-second (42nd)

 state to join the union?
 Yep, that is right!
 Washington officially joined the